sombriks/node-backend-validation/README.md

 ## Noteworthy

-- There is also a small benchmark project using [k6][k6] putting the API under performance stress test so we can observe the consequences of each approach.
+- There is also a small benchmark project using [k6][k6], putting the API under performance stress test, so we can observe the consequences of each approach.
 -

 [repo]: https://github.com/sombriks/node-backend-validation